stylesuxx/v3xctrl/README.md

 Make sure to follow the [Streamer setup guide](/master/docs/Streamer.md#installation-recommended).

-Once the image is flashed an you have verified you can connect to the streamers web interface under: `http://v3xctrl.local:5000`
+Once the image is flashed an you have verified you can connect to the streamers web interface under `http://v3xctrl.local:5000` follow the next steps:

-* Set the host field, to your servers IP address
+* Set the host field, to your viewers IP address
-* In the "video" section, make sure that the "testSource" is enabled
+* In the *"Video"* section, make sure that the *"Test Image"* is enabled

+> If you enabled the UDP relay in the previous step, make sure that you enter your *"Relay session ID"* and select *"relay"* in the *"Connection Mode"* dropdown.

 Click "Save".

 #### Testing video stream

-Switch to the Services tab and start the video service, the service status should change to `active`.
+Switch to the *"Services"* tab and start the `v3xctrl-video` service, the service status should change from `inactive` to `active`.

 After a couple of seconds you should see a video feed in the viewer.

-Should this not be the case, follow the [Troubleshooting Guide](/master/docs/Troubleshooting.md#video-stream).
+> Should this not be the case, follow the [Troubleshooting Guide](/master/docs/Troubleshooting.md#video-stream).

 ##### Testing video transmission with camera

 Now that we have verified that video streaming is working, we want to make sure that the camera is working too.

-In the `Config Editor` tab, uncheck the "testSource" checkbox in the video section and restart the video stream from the `Services` tab.
+In the *"Config Editor"* tab, uncheck the *"Test Video"* checkbox in the video section and restart the video stream from the *"Services"* tab (stop and then start again).

 After a couple of seconds you should see the live camera feed in the **viewer**.

-Should this not be the case, follow the [Troubleshooting Guide](/master/docs/Troubleshooting.md#video-stream).
+> Should this not be the case, follow the [Troubleshooting Guide](/master/docs/Troubleshooting.md#video-stream).

-#### Testing control
+#### Calibration

-The easiest way to test the control channel is to attach a servo (since it does not need calibration in contrary to an ESC).
+Calibration is done through the *"Calibration"* tab, make sure the `control` service is inactive, otherwise calibration will not work.

+Make sure servo and speed-controller are attached to your RPi Zero 2W.
 By default the following GPIO pins are used for PWM:

 * `18`: Throttle
 * `13`: Steering

-Start the control service from the `Services` tab.

-#### Calibration
-Calibration is done through the `Calibration` tab.

 ##### Steering
 Steering calibration is quite straight forward, adjust min and max value according to your servo.